fedora-python/compileall2/README.md

 * `-s` and `-a` command line options for manipulation of the path baked into a compiled `*.pyc` file.

-* `-o` command line option enables you to specify multiple optimization levels at once which leads to multiple byte-compiled files (for each optimization level) in one run
+* the `-o` command line option can be specified multiple times to compile for multiple optimization levels in one run

 ## Installation